revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% subsection Time Tree Model: The Fossilized Birth-Death Process %}

-The fossilized birth death process (FBD) provides a joint distribution on the divergence times of living and extinct species, the tree topology, and the sampling of fossils.
+The fossilized birth death process (FBD) provides a joint distribution on the divergence times of living and extinct species, the tree topology, and the sampling of fossils {% cite Stadler2010 Heath2014 %}.
 The FBD can be broken into two sub processes, the birth-death process and the fossilization process.

 {% subsubsection Birth-Death Process %}

-We will consider a constant-rate birth-death process.
-Every lineage has the same constant rate of speciation lambda and rate of extinction mu at any moment in time.
+We will consider a constant-rate birth-death process {% cite Kendall1948 %}.
+Specifically, we will assume every lineage has the same constant rate of speciation $\lambda$ and rate of extinction $\mu$ at any moment in time {% cite Need1994b Hoehna2015a %}.
 Speciation and extinction events along a lineage follow a Poisson process with parameters $\lambda$ and $\mu$ respectively.
 This means that the time between either speciation or extinction events along a given lineage is exponentially distributed with parameter ($\lambda$ + $\mu$).
 Then given an event occurred, the probability of the event being a speciation is ($\lambda$ / ($\lambda$+$\mu$)) while the probability of the event being an extinction is ($\mu$ / ($\lambda$+$\mu$)).

 The birth-death process depends on two other parameters as well, the root age and the sampling probability.
 The root age or origin time, denoted $\phi$, represents the starting time of the stem lineage.
 The sampling probability, denoted $\rho$, gives the probability that an extant species is sampled.